 Approximately 7,000 children are born with cleft lip and/or palate each year.
 Children born with cleft lip and/or cleft palate often undergo several major surgeries followed by intensive therapy that places a burden on families both financially and emotionally.
 These conditions can impact so much more than just physical appearance; they can affect feeding, hearing, orthodontics, speech production, social interactions, and the emotional well being of the children.
 Source: www.cleftopedia.com/cleft-lip-palate

 Studies highlight the need for strategies for women, of childbearing age, to help prevent craniofacial defects.
 Strategies include helping control diabetes and preventing tobacco and alcohol exposures during pregnancy ― all actions individuals can take that hold promise for preventing birth defects, including craniofacial defects.

 Additional awareness information:

-All About Speech & Language Co-Founder and Speech & Language Pathologist, Brieann Y. Papp and I have been a part of this strong little boy’s journey from initially suspecting a undiagnosed cleft palate through several surgeries and treatment over the last three years.
+All About Speech & Language Co-Founder and Speech & Language Pathologist, Brieann Y. Papp has been a part of this strong little boy’s journey from initially suspecting a undiagnosed cleft palate through several surgeries and treatment over the last three years.